James Duddridge: Political career

+At the 2015 general election, Duddridge was again re-elected, with a decreased vote share of 46.4% and a decreased majority of 9,476.

 On 9 February 2017, Duddridge tabled an Early Day Motion following comments made by Commons speaker John Bercow on the subject of the pending state visit of US President Donald Trump.
 The motion proposed "that this House has no confidence in Mr Speaker", and received criticism from across the house.
 The bid to remove Bercow as Commons Speaker failed after just five MPs backed Duddridge's motion of no confidence.

-In the House of Commons he sits on the High Speed Rail (West Midlands - Crewe) Bill Select Committee (Commons) and has sat on the Regulatory Reform Committee, the Procedure Committee and the International Development Sub-Committee on the Work of the Independent Commission for Aid Impact.
+Duddridge was again re-elected at the snap 2017 general election, with an increased vote share of 48.7% and a decreased majority of 5,548.

 On 27 September 2017, The Times reported that Duddridge, who had been Parliamentary Under-Secretary of State for Africa until 2016, was being paid £3,300 for eight hours' work a month as a consultant for Brand Communications on top of his MP's salary.
 The newspaper reported that this had led to renewed calls to review the rules surrounding jobs for former members of government.
 It was reported that he was working for Brand Communications and that the company was one of a handful that had not agreed to the industry's code of conduct that bans hiring sitting MPs.
 Duddridge told The Times: "The work I do involves helping companies going into the African marketplace re-brand themselves.
 It is not a public affairs role."